Telematics Dashboard via Grafana - CAN Bus IoT [100% Free]

 Need to monitor a fleet of vehicles during late-stage testing?

 You can easily deploy the CANedge2 in a fleet of e.g. 50 prototype vehicles to auto-push CAN data to your own server via WiFi or 3G/4G access points.
 Your data can be pushed to e.g. an AWS S3 cloud server.
-On an AWS EC2 instance you can then host the Python data processing script, InfluxDB and Grafana.
-Your engineers can be get access to the dashboards as admins, editors or viewers.
+On an AWS EC2 instance you can then host the 'CANedge Grafana Backend' Python app and link it to your S3 backend and your Grafana Cloud dashboards.
+Your engineers can then gain access to the dashboards as admins, editors or viewers and visualize data across all devices & log files stored on your S3 bucket.

 Setup local warehouse predictive maintenance